flipperdevices/flipper-questions-and-answers/2022-08/August 19th 2022 side A.md

 # Flipper Zero developer Q&A
 ### August 19th 2022
 Audio:  [https://archive.org/details/httpsarchive.orgdetailsflipperzero-qa-08192022-a](https://archive.org/details/httpsarchive.orgdetailsflipperzero-qa-08192022-a).
 Recorded and transcripted by [`djsime1`](https://dj.je).
 **NOTE:** The transcription of questions and answers may contain errors, take it all with a grain of salt.

 ### Week in review:
 > - Very successful week
-> - Deployed region provisioning (More grannular than old 3 reigons)
+> - Deployed region provisioning (More granular than old 3 regions)
 > - RFID redesign finished (Now supports animal tags)
-> - SD Card app loading is still being worked on (Released in a week?)
+> - SD Card app loading is scheduled for next release

-### How does this new reigon provisioning affect old Flippers?
+### How does this new region provisioning affect old Flippers?
-> The old system will be overrided and will work like new devices.
+> The old system will be overridden and will work like new devices.
+Your flipper region will be updated according to your real location.

-### How do I change my device's reigon?
+### How do I change my device's region?
 > Currently it is done during while upgrading the Firmware from qFlipper or mobile app.
 > - When upgrading firmware from SD card, nothing is changed.
-> - Factory reset will wipe reigon provisioning
+> - Factory reset will wipe region provisioning

-### Do VPN's affect reigon provisioning?
+### Do VPN's affect region provisioning?
-> Yes and no. Data is acquired from multiple sources (SIM card reigon, IP geolocation, etc.)
+> Yes and no. Data is acquired from multiple sources (SIM card region, IP geolocation, Phone region, etc.)
 > - Most VPNs will not be counted as a valid source.
-> - Percise location is NOT used.
+> - Precise location is NOT used.
+> - Decision and region file generation done in companion app.
+> - No private data exposed to us.

 ### Is there a getting started guide to control GPIO?
 > Official documentation & SDK is coming after version 1.0.